mromanello/CRefEx/README.md

-Canonical Reference Extractor (CREx)
+CRex is a Canonical Citation Toolkit
 ====================================

-CRefEx is a tool for the automatic extraction of Canonical References.

 [this needs to be rewritten]